renovatebot/renovate/docs/usage/upgrade-recommendations.md

 Avoid updating from `1` directly to `4`.
 Taking `major` updates in sequence allows you to read the changelogs/blogs for each `major` version, and learn why upstream made certain breaking changes.

+### Update development tools

 Finally update your development tools.

-You're done with the _technical_ side of things, but you still need to work on the _human_ side.
+You're done with the _technical_ side, now you can start improving the _human_ side.
-If you don't fix the human side, you'll end up with outdated dependencies again.
+By improving the human side, you'll avoid ending up with outdated dependencies again.
 Keep reading to learn how to deal with the human side of things.

 ## Why developers avoid updating